-• Covered every seven years on the same tooth.

-Repair of a crown, implant-supported prosthesis, or abutment

-- Crown repairs are covered once per tooth while your child is enrolled in this plan. - Repair of an implant-supported prosthesis of abutment (bridge) limited to one per tooth, for the entire time you are on this plan.
+- Covered once every seven years on the same tooth. - > Repair of a crown, implant-supported prosthesis, or abutment - Crown repairs are covered once per tooth while your child is enrolled in this plan. - Repair of an implant-supported prosthesis or abutment (bridge) are limited to one per tooth, for the entire time you are on this plan.